 Another question which remains to be answered is: What effect will high student indebtedness have in the long term on motivation to begin a course of study, for example under deteriorating labour market conditions?
 One can observe a change in the character of Australian research and higher education following the introduction of tuition fees.
 Increasingly demand determines supply and the institutions of higher education are becoming market universities.
-From the German point of view, one must ask whether the implementation of economic principles in the higher education sector is not excessively undermining the character of higher education as a public good.
+From the German point of view, one must ask whether the implementation of economic principles in the higher education as a public good.